RushiModi/Banking-Management-System/README.md

   |   6 | 2020-11-30 |   2000 | withdraw |    1 |
   |   7 | 2020-11-30 |    200 | withdraw |    1 |
   +-----+------------+--------+----------+------+

+ Tips:
+ MySQL.connector is used to make a secure connection between MySQL and Python.